 The work combines computer generated imagery and spoken word monologue in an attempt to depict an image of a dream holiday to Monte Carlo.
 Memories, fantasies, paranoia and desires cohere in a kaleidoscopic narrative that oscillates between the mundane and the spectacular.

-The title of the film is taken from the name of the algorithm which Richards has used to produce the CGI footage featured in the work.
-Quasi-Monte Carlo works by repeatedly drawing from random sequences of data to simulate the physical properties of light.
-The equation was originally devised in the late 19th century in and around the Monte Carlo casino, where Richards has filmed.
-Using techniques borrowed from hypnotic induction and structural film, Quasi-Monte Carlo draws a link between the creation of an image in our minds (which involves rapid processing of random information), and the creation of an image using the Monte Carlo algorithm, relating human error to questions of probability and random access.
+Quasi-Monte Carlo is part of an ongoing body of video works dating back to 2016.
+The series takes its title from the name of the algorithm that Richards has used to produce the CGI footage that appears in different forms throughout these works.
+The equation that underpins this algorithm was originally devised during the late 19th century in and around the Monte Carlo Casino, where the work was filmed.
+Combining this formula with techniques borrowed from hypnotic induction and structural film, Quasi-Monte Carlo seeks to draw a link between the creation of an image in our minds – which involves the rapid processing of random information – and the creation of digital images, relating human error to questions of probability and random access.

 Quasi-Monte Carlo is commissioned by FLAMIN Productions through Film London Artists’ Moving Image Network with funding from Arts Council England.
 With additional support from Monte Carlo Société des Bains de Mer; Ranch Computing; Central Saint Martins College, University of the Arts London and Gasworks.
-Co-produced by Paul Simon Richards and Spike Island
+Produced by Paul Simon Richards.